 Art objects have always offered a point for departure to explore emotions, perspectives, and the imagination.
 How are object interactions impactful in our current moment?
 How might we be able to feel more connected through artwork during this time of physical distance?

-For both Stephen and me, the work that we do is perhaps a bit different from traditional psychotherapy, in which you meet with one person in a room with the door closed.
+The work that Stephen Legari and I do is distinct from traditional psychotherapy, in which you meet with one person in a room with the door closed.
 Increasingly, people like us do work out in the community, with different groups and cultures.
 Lately, the emphasis of my work particularly has been focused on museums and cultural institutions, on the manner by which the collected art and wisdom of our cultures can contribute to improved mental health and overall wellness in the community.
 Much of that work is about simple connection: people want to connect with one another, with themselves, with the wider world, and with nature.
 Connection is where I start.

 Of course, connection often leads to the kinds of resonance we see in creative work.
 Much of this resonance shows up in personal hobbies — writing, gardening, crafting, photography, and so on — and the stories that emerge from our creative pursuits.
 My area of expertise in the world of psychotherapy is trauma, and trauma is its own story.
 My colleagues and I conducted a research project on trauma healing at the 9/11 Museum in which we worked with personal and creative objects as tools for healing.
 Trauma can be seemingly insurmountable, and yet can often be navigated via small practices and with objects that can be held in the palm of the hand.
 The image of our participant holding a small piece of steel from 9/11 (see video) reflects the larger power of objects and the work of hands therapeutically and creatively to make trauma manageable.

-At the moment, we’re dealing with trauma all around the world and in so many different ways.
+At the moment, we’re all dealing with trauma in so many different ways.
 Creativity can be a guide in helping us integrate our own personal trauma healing with larger social questions.
 The oil lamp (see video) is from the ancient Mediterranean.
 One of the participants in our UK museum project was a Syrian refugee who had come across the Mediterranean with her children and husband, through terribly traumatic circumstances, and subsequently was involved in the museum’s outreach project.
 She had a very illuminating experience interacting with this object and spoke of its role in her own trauma healing.
 This was a very inspiring moment for me, to see the ways in which objects can be guides in healing and can promote wisdom and insight.
 Cultures are the carriers of human wisdom.
 Sometimes, in accidental or synchronistic moments with cultural objects in museums, people discover connections to their own cultures and their own wisdom.
-It’s not something you could plan or design.
+It’s not something that can be planned or designed in advance.
 These moments just happen.
 It’s an organic kind of therapy, which for me has been wonderful to participate in.

 All of these practices help to inform our relationships and how we might deepen our connections with ourselves and with one another.
 Wonderful stories of illumination, connection, and relationship can emerge from simple interactions with objects.
 I’m very curious to see where this work will go next.